Want the perfect workout program?Take Quiz

 *Note: We are not licensed medical practitioners.
 If you are concerned about your back or it is more severe than just being sore i.e., you have trouble walking, see a licensed practitioner.

-The great thing about squat is, they work just about every muscle in your body, and with resistance bands, this fact is no different.
-Be that as it may, there are a few primary muscles that are targeted during squats.
+The great thing about squat is, they work a ton of muscles at the same time, and with resistance bands, this fact is no different.
+Be that as it may, there are a few primary muscles that resistance band squats work...

 Primary Muscles Worked During Squats: